-If you’re struggling to get your novel out of your head and onto the page, check out these great tips from Commonwealth-Book-prize-winning author Lisa O’Donnell – tutor of our next 6-month online novel-writing course, starting next month …
+If you’re struggling to get your novel out of your head and onto the page, check out these great tips from Commonwealth-Book-prize-winning author Lisa O’Donnell.
+Lisa is also a regular tutor of our online novel-writing courses …

 Writer’s block – I don’t believe in it!